-This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Portfolio.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell Institutional Shares of the Portfolio.
 You may pay brokerage commissions and other fees to financial intermediaries which are not reflected in the table and example below.

 Institutional Shares

 Annual Portfolio Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.55%

-Other Expenses
+Other Expenses 0.37%

-Total Annual Portfolio Operating Expenses 0.66%
+Total Annual Portfolio Operating Expenses 0.92%

+Fee Waivers and Expense Reimbursements 1 0.27 %

+Net Expenses 0.65%